5 Astonishing Effects of a High-Fiber Diet on Dental Health

 What is a High-Fiber Diet?

-A high-fiber diet is characterized by an emphasis on consuming foods rich in a complex compound called fiber, which is essential for promoting overall well-being.
-Our diet has changed a lot compared to our ancestral humans, who might have consumed up to 100 grams of fiber a day, while in the US now, the average daily consumption of dietary fiber is around 17 grams a day.
+A high-fiber diet is characterized by an emphasis on consuming foods rich in a complex compound called fiber, an element that is essential for promoting overall well-being.
+Our diet has changed a lot compared to our ancestral humans, who might have consumed up to 100 grams a day, while in the US now, the average daily consumption of dietary fiber is around 17 grams a day.
 Studies show that people are either eating too many processed foods and fewer vegetables and fruits, or they are avoiding carbohydrate-rich foods.
 Either way, they are falling short of meeting the recommended daily dietary amount of fiber.

 A high-fiber diet prioritizes foods high in natural fiber such as fruits, vegetables, whole grains, seeds, and nuts.
 Besides the rich fiber amount, these foods also provide a wide variety of vitamins, antioxidants, and minerals.
 The recommended daily intake from the World Health Organization for an adult includes 2 cups of fruit (4 servings), 2.5 cups of vegetables (5 servings), 180 g of grains, and 160 g of meat and beans.
 Some examples of high-fiber foods include berries, apples, oats, quinoa, lentils, chia seeds, leafy greens, avocados, beans, etc.